Royal Rumble (2014): Preliminary matches

-In the first match on the pay-per-view portion of the show, Bray Wyatt faced Daniel Bryan where if Bryan wins, he would have the right to compete in the 30-man Royal Rumble match later that night.
+In the first match on the pay-per-view portion of the show, Bray Wyatt faced Daniel Bryan.
 Early in the match, the referee saw Bray's Wyatt Family members Luke Harper and Erick Rowan attempting to interfere, so he ejected them from ringside.
 During the match, Wyatt targeted Bryan's head, ramming it into the ring-post.
 Bryan later mounted a comeback with a running tornado DDT off the ring apron, planting Wyatt's head on the floor.
 Wyatt managed to escape Bryan's Yes!
 Lock submission hold by biting Bryan's hand.
 To avoid Bryan's running knee, Wyatt rolled out of the ring to the floor.
 Bryan then attempted a suicide dive but Wyatt caught him and executed a Sister Abigail into the barricade.
-After another Sister Abigail in the ring, Wyatt scored the pinfall victory and stopping Bryan from participating in the Royal Rumble match.
+After another Sister Abigail in the ring, Wyatt scored the pinfall victory.

 In the next match, Brock Lesnar (accompanied by Paul Heyman) faced Big Show.
 Lesnar attacked Big Show before the match started, and then hit him with a chair.
 When the match started, Big Show landed his KO Punch, but Lesnar picked up the victory after executing an F-5.
 Lesnar then continued to attack Big Show with a chair after the match.

 In the penultimate match, Randy Orton defended the WWE World Heavyweight Championship against John Cena.
 After both wrestlers failed to win despite executing their RKO, Attitude Adjustment, and STF moves, both wrestlers resorted to using their opponent's signature moves but still could not win the match.
 At the end of the match, Cena again trapped Orton in the STF submission hold, but the lights temporarily went out due to the arrival of The Wyatt Family on the ring apron.
 Orton took advantage of the distraction to drop Cena with the RKO to pin him and win the match.